icinganalysis/icinganalysis.github.io/content/basics/intermediate_lewice_freezing.md

 See [Analysis Toolset]({filename}intermediate_toolset.md)
 for obtaining LEWICE, and some other options.

-If you have chosen to use LEWICE, but you have not run it before, see [LEWICE Quick Start]({filename}LEWICE%20quickstart.md).
+If you have chosen to use LEWICE, but you have not run it before, see the [LEWICE Quick Start]({filename}LEWICE%20quickstart.md).

 ## Introduction